Arclmpulse/group-30-vision/README.md

 RealSense and opencv-python will be used as a proof of concept.
 Might use YOLOV8 if this won't cut it and if there's time to switch to DeepLearning, we'll see.
 Less documentation on that but it is more efficient.

-Will compartmentalize and clean up later.
+Will clean up some sections later.

 ## Naming convention
 When a major function is introduced to the code or massively revamped ie. Thresholding algorithms, Filters, adding new libraries etc. Change the first digit of the version!
 (1.0 -> 2.0)